benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 ***

-Depositing Paper, code and data
+Depositing paper, code and data
 ========================================================
 Payoffs
 - Free space for hosting